pyomeca/bioptim/README.md

 - The second part solves the problem with only one objective at a time to for the pareto front.
 - The thirs part solves the inverse optimal control problem aiming to retrieve the initial weightings.
 A the end of the example, the markers trajectories are plotted to show that the movement is the same.

+# Performance
+If you find yourself asking, "Why is bioptim so slow?
+I thought it was lightning fast!" then this section may help you improve your code to get better performance.

+## use_sx
+Set use_sx to True in the OptimalControlProgram class to use the SX symbolic variables.
+These are faster, but require more RAM, so make sure you have enough RAM to use this option.

+## n_threads
+Set n_threads to the number of threads you want to use in the OptimalControlProgram class.
+By default, it is set to 1.
+It will split the computation of the continuity constraints between threads and speed up the computation.
+If applicable to your problem, make sure to use the next option too.

+## assume_phase_dynamics
+Set assume_phase_dynamics to True in the OptimalControlProgram class if your dynamic equations are phase-independent but not node-specific.
+It will speed up the computation of the continuity constraints since only one continuity constraint will be computed per phase instead of one per node.

+## expand
+(For objective and constraint functions)
+Set the expand argument to True for objective and constraint functions to speed up the computation.
+This will turn your MX symbolic variables into SX symbolic variables, which is faster but requires more RAM.

+# Troubleshooting
+Despite our best efforts to assist you, you may experience some problems with bioptim.
+Fortunately, this troubleshooting section will guide you through solving some known issues.

+## Freezing compute
+If your computer freezes before any optimization is performed, it is probably because your problem requires too much RAM.
+If you are using use_sx and/or expand options, try turning them off.
+If it does not work, try reducing the number of nodes.
+If assume_phase_dynamics is set to False, try setting it to True, if applicable to your problem.

+## Free variables
+Sometimes when working on advanced custom problems, you may have some free variables that prevent the solver from being launched.
+If this occurs, try reloading your model.
+This has worked for us with biorbd models.

+## Non-converging problems
+If Ipopt converges to an infeasible solution, make sure the boundaries are sound for the constraints of the problem.
+If the problem still does not converge, try changing the initial guess of the problem.

+If the problem takes numerous iterations to solve (a lot more than expected), check the weights on objective functions and the weight of the actual variables.

+If the problem still does not converge, try observing the evolution of the objective function and the constraints through a live plot.
+It is always a good idea to see how they evolve through the iterations.

 # Citing
 If you use `bioptim`, we would be grateful if you could cite it as follows:
 @article{michaud2022bioptim,